South Africa - Animal Rescue and Veterinary Shelter

 - Spreading awareness in local communities on how to responsibly care for animals

-Internet: internet is available for an additional fee.
+Internet: WIFI available for a small fee.

-Laundry: weekly laundry service is provided.
+Laundry: Weekly laundry service is provided.

 - Minimum age 17